tatsuyai713/lwrclpy-for-FastDDSv3/test/README.md

 - Each test runs independently and does not affect others
 - Video-related samples (`examples/video/`) have many dependencies and are not included in this test script
 - Service and action tests only perform basic startup tests since server/client pairs are not run simultaneously

+## Continuous Integration

+These test scripts are used in GitHub Actions CI/CD pipeline:

+- **Ubuntu CI**: Runs `test_examples_ubuntu.py` on Ubuntu 20.04/22.04
+- **macOS CI**: Runs `test_examples_mac.py` on macOS latest
+- **Build CI**: Creates wheel packages for both platforms after tests pass

+See `.github/workflows/` directory for CI configuration details.

+## Test Results Interpretation

+All tests should pass (100% success rate) for a successful build:

+- **Import Test**: Verifies basic lwrclpy functionality
+- **Simple Publish Test**: Tests node creation and message publishing
+- **Example Tests**: Each example should run without errors or timeouts

+If any test fails, check:
+1. Library dependencies are installed correctly
+2. FastDDS v3 is properly configured
+3. Python environment is set up correctly